Anointing: Judaism

 In antiquity, use of a holy anointing oil was significant in the Hebrews' consecration of priests, the Kohen Gadol (High Priest), and the sacred vessels.
 Prophets and the Israelite kings were anointed as well, the kings from a horn.
 Anointment by the chrism prepared according to the ceremony described in the Book of Exodus was considered to impart the "Spirit of the Lord".
-It was performed by Samuel in place of a coronation of either Saul or David.
+It was performed by Samuel in place of a coronation of both Saul and David.
 The practice was not always observed and seems to have been essential only at the consecration of a new line or dynasty.

 Because of its importance, the High Priest and the king were sometimes called "the Anointed One".
 The term—מָשִׁיחַ, Mashiaẖ—gave rise to the prophesied figure of the Messiah (q.v.) and a long history of claimants.

 The expression "anoint the shield" which occurs in Isaiah is a related or poetic usage, referring to the practice of rubbing oil on the leather of the shield to keep it supple and fit for war.
 The practice of anointing a shield predates the anointing of other objects in that the "smearing" (Hebrew "mashiach") of the shield renewed the leather covering on a wooden shield.
 A victorious soldier was elevated on his shield by his comrades after a battle or upon his selection as a new king.
 The idea of protection and selection arose from this and was extended to the idea of a "chosen one" thus leading to the modern concept of a Messiah (Hebrew for the one who was anointed.)